Hearing aid index • Page last modified: July 9, 2021

 In essence, you need a hearing aid if the cost/benefit ratio is reasonable.
 An "ideal" hearing aid candidate is someone with a mild-moderate bilateral hearing loss, and who has experienced a noticeable communication handicap.
 Many individuals who have good hearing on one side can adjust reasonably well to any degree of hearing loss on the other side.
 Hearing aids are not indicated for an ear with minor hearing loss, and are also not very useful in an ear with profound hearing loss.
 In other words, hearing aids are usually most appreciated in people with mild to moderate hearing loss on both sides.

 Be sure that you need a hearing aid.
 It is said that 2/3 hearing aids go unworn.
-Most states have a 30 day return policy.
+Most states have a 30 day return policy, some even longer.

 |Moderate hearing loss||Good benefit|